Proud monthly donor of the “World Wildlife Federation” and “Feed the Children”

 The purpose?
 To help communities plan for chemical emergencies and ensure transparency (i.e., the community’s right-to-know) about hazardous substances stored at industrial and commercial sites.

-If your facility stores hazardous chemicals at or above the Threshold Planning Quantities (TPQs) for extremely hazardous substances listed under SARA, Section 302; and/or at or above thresholds under SARA, section 311-312 any time during the calendar year, you may be required to file a report under EPA’s SARA / EPCRA Law — typically due by March 1 each year.
-[California requires the Hazardous Materials Business Plan in lieu of SARA Reporting, but includes SARA, Section 302, as a part of that state’s reporting requirements.
-If your facility is located in California, contact Vanguard for information specific to hazardous substance reporting for that state.]
+If your facility stores hazardous chemicals at or above the Threshold Planning Quantities (TPQs) for extremely hazardous substances listed under SARA Section 302, and/or at or above thresholds under SARA Sections 311–312 at any time during the calendar year, you are typically required to file a report under EPA’s SARA/EPCRA law — due by March 1 each year.

 Sections of SARA Title III That May Apply